Shai2u/RI_Microsimulator_July2021/README.md

 # RI Microsimulator July 2021
 This Repository contains the following sub-projects
-1. Microsimulation Data
-2. Microsimulaiton Files
+1. Microsimulaiton Files
-3. Dashboard Files
+2. Dashboard Files

 You can pull the files to your compputer and run them however for the simulation and dashboard you will need to isntall a local virtual enivronment in python.